Jack Lathrop: Solo artist

 His next release for RCA was "My Darling, My Darling", a duet with Eve Young.
 The song was from the 1948 Broadway musical, Where's Charley?.
-Lathrop and Young's version garnered negative reviews from Billboard and the New York Times, but it reached the Juke Box charts at #26.
-Yet, in 1949, Billboard ranked it #5 in its "Honor Roll of Hits" for the week ending January 21, 1949.
+Lathrop and Young's version garnered negative reviews from Billboard and the New York Times, but it reached the Juke Box charts at No. 26.
+Yet, in 1949, Billboard ranked it No. 5 in its "Honor Roll of Hits" for the week ending January 21, 1949.